 Belarus participates in the Treaty on Open Skies within the Belarus–Russia Group of States Parties.

-After the Treaty came into force, in 2002–2011, the Belarus–Russia Group of States Parties received 273 observation flights from other states parties, including 52 flights conducted over the territory of Belarus.
-In its turn, a group of Belarus–Russia States Parties conducted 310 observation flights over territories of other states parties, including 37 flights with participation of Belarusian flight representatives.
+In 2002–2016 in frame of the Belarus–Russia Group of States Parties received 77 observation flights conducted over the territory of Belarus.
+In its turn, a group of Belarus–Russia States Parties conducted 57 observation flights over territories of other states parties with participation of Belarusian flight representatives.

 The OSCE Document on Small Arms and Light Weapons (SALW Document) was adopted at the 308th Plenary Meeting of the OSCE Forum for Security Cooperation on 24 November 2000.